An Iterative Algorithm for Fitting Nonconvex Penalized Generalized Linear Models with Grouped Predictors: Proof of Theorem

 Suppose $\|\bsbb\|_2>\Theta(\|\bsby\|_2;\lambda)$.
 By definition $\Theta^{-1}(\|\bsbb\|_2;\lambda)\geq \|\bsby\|_2$, and thus $Q(\bsbb)\geq Q(\hat\bsbb)$.
 Furthermore, there must exist some $u\in[\Theta(\|\bsby\|_2;\lambda), \|\bsbb\|_2)$ s.t. $\Theta^{-1}(u;\lambda)>\|\bsby\|_2$, and hence $Q(\bsbb)>Q(\hat\bsbb)$ due to the monotonicity of $\Theta^{-1}$.
 In fact, if this were not true, we would have $\Theta(t;\lambda)>\|\bsbb\|_2\geq\Theta(\|\bsby\|_2;\lambda)$ for any $t>\|\bsby\|_2$, and $\Theta(\cdot; \lambda)$ would be discontinuous at $t$.
 A similar reasoning applies to the case when $\|\bsbb\|_2<\Theta(\|\bsby\|_2;\lambda)$.
 The proof is now complete.

-Hereinafter, we always assume $\Theta(t;\lambda)$ is continuous at any $t$ to be thresholded, since a practical thresholding rule usually has at most finitely many discontinuity points and such discontinuities rarely occur in real data.
+Hereinafter, we always assume $\Theta(t;\lambda)$ is continuous at any $t$ to be thresholded, since a practical thresholding rule usually has at most finitely many discontinuity points and such discontinuities rarely occur in any real application.